hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 zero-length salt value instead (represented as a "-" in the presentation format).

+# Recommendations

+The following subsections describe recommendations for the different operating realms within the DNS.

-# Best-practice for zone publishers
+## Best-practice for zone publishers

 In short, for all zones, the recommended NSEC3 parameters are as shown below: